amocha579/portfolio-annamokk/docs/assignments/assignment2.md

 Many “how to explore the city” blogs are written by reporters or sponsored writers.
 I envision that my app will instead have intro blogs written by real users that are new to the city.
 Topics will include favorite shops, how to use the T, or any other helpful anecdotes.
 Users can upvote blogs and contact the writer safely through the app using the comments section (not personal messaging).

+8) City Exploring Buddy

+The app will allow users to "match" with a city exploring buddy, or become a city exploring buddy themselves.
+This would work similar to Bumble, with less restrictions on the requirements for matching: users don't necessarily have to have all the same shared hobbies.

-8) App Messaging
+9) App Messaging

 The app will provide a way for users to message each other given a unique username/handle, like a limited Discord.
-The way for another user to discover the handle of another user is through revealing it on geocached-hidden messages or providing their handle on a blog they wrote.
+The way for another user to discover the handle of another user is through matching with a city exploring buddy, revealing their handle on geocached-hidden messages, or providing their handle on a blog they wrote.
 They can also choose to write the blog anonymously.

-9) Groups Chats

-The app will allow group chats, once every person has discovered/accepted the other’s handle.

 10)  Disable Messaging

 Users will have the option to disable messaging for privacy reasons.